gulzar1996/auto-like-my-gf-insta-pic/README.md

  How does it work?
 ================
- This script runs Instagram API every 15mins (Cron Job) and checks for any new Instagram post for a paticular `user_id`.
+ This script runs Instagram API every 15mins (cronjob) and checks for any new Instagram post for a paticular `user_id`.
 If a new a post is found it likes the post and sends a notification to your configured Slack channel using Slack Webhooks.

 Installation
 ===============